ScholCommLab/fhe-collector/README.md

 ```
 **Coveralls**

-Local development
+To use Coveralls on local development:
 ```
 pytest tests/ --doctest-modules -v --cov=app
 ```

-Travis
+And to use Coveralls on Travis-CI
 ```
 pytest tests/ --doctest-modules -v --cov coveralls --cov-report term-missing
 ```

 ### Documentation

-Use Sphinx to create class and function documentation out of the codebase.
+Use Sphinx to create class and function documentation out of the doc-strings.

 ```
 cd docs/